discoloured teeth , chromogenic bacteria, black stains, kids teeth

 What is a Discolored Tooth?

-The natural color of the permanent teeth varies from slightly yellow to white, not pure white.
-So any change in the natural color of teeth signifies discolored teeth, it might be more towards yellow, black or even sometimes a little green.
+The natural colour of the permanent teeth varies from slightly yellow to white, not pure white.
+So any change in the natural colour of teeth signifies discoloured teeth, it might be more towards yellow, black or even sometimes a little green.

 Kids mainly have black stains on the surface of their teeth which usually start on the gum line.

-The tooth has an outer layer of Enamel, the middle layer the Dentin and the inner layer the Pulp.
-So, if the discoloration involves only the outer layer i.e the enamel then the stains are extrinsic.
+The tooth has an outer layer of Enamel, a middle layer of Dentin and an inner layer of Pulp.
+So, if the discolouration involves only the outer layer i.e. the enamel then the stains are extrinsic.
 If the inner layers are also involved then the stains are intrinsic.

 Causes of Discolored Teeth and their Prevention and Treatment